 12/A Rue Ella Fitzgerald, 75019 Paris

-From Wednesday to Sunday starting at noon, until 2 AM on Thursdays, and even 4 AM on weekends
+from Wednesday to Sunday from noon, until 2 am on Thursdays and even 4 am on weekends

 Reopening from April 5, 2024